Public image of Donald Trump: False statements

-As president, Trump has frequently made false statements in public speeches and remarks.
+As president, Trump frequently made false statements in public speeches and remarks.
 The misinformation has been documented by fact-checkers; academics and the media have widely described the phenomenon as unprecedented in American politics.
 This behavior was similarly observed when he was a presidential candidate.
 His falsehoods have also become a distinctive part of his political identity.

 Trump uttered "at least one false or misleading claim per day on 91 of his first 99 days" in office, according to The New York Times, and 1,318 total in his first 263 days in office, according to the "Fact Checker" political analysis column of The Washington Post.
 By the Post's tally, it took Trump 601 days to reach 5,000 false or misleading statements and another 226 days to reach the 10,000 mark.
 For the seven weeks leading up to the midterm elections, it rose to an average of thirty per day from 4.9 during his first hundred days in office.
 The Post's reported tally is 22,247 as of August 27, 2020, with the 2019 total more than double the cumulative total of 2017 and 2018.

 Some of Trump's falsehoods are inconsequential, such as his claims of a large crowd size during his inauguration.
-Others have had more far-reaching effects, such as Trump's promotion of unproven antimalarial drugs as a treatment for COVID‑19 in a press conference and on Twitter in March 2020.
+Others have had more far-reaching effects, such as Trump's promotion of unproven antimalarial drugs as a treatment for COVID-19 in a press conference and on Twitter in March 2020.
 The claims had consequences worldwide, such as a shortage of these drugs in the United States and panic-buying in Africa and South Asia.
 The state of Florida obtained nearly a million doses for its hospitals, even though most of them did not want the drug.
 Other misinformation, such as Trump's retweet of unverified videos of a far-right British nationalist group in November 2017, serves Trump's domestic political purposes.
 As a matter of principle, Trump does not apologize for his falsehoods.